 - In Red Level, essential retail and close-contact businesses are permitted to reopen at a limited capacity of 25%.
 Certain non-retail businesses and services have been allowed to open to the extent necessary to conduct essential functions, with most City of Albuquerque functions falling in this category.
+Counties will remain in the Red level when cases per 100,000 are above 10 and test positivity rates are above 7.5% and less that 35% of adults are fully vaccinated.
 Outdoor dining is permitted at 25% of maximum capacity while indoor dining and other businesses that create a higher risk of contact and exposure remain closed.
 Outdoor recreational facilities are limited to 25% of maximum capacity.
 Mass gatherings remain limited to 5 people or 10 vehicles. - In Yellow Level, mass gathering and occupancy limitations are increased.
 The instruction to stay at home remains in place for vulnerable individuals.
-Yellow Level will be reached for Bernalillo County when COVID test positivity rates reach 5% or less, averaged over the preceding 14-day period or when 8 cases per 100,000 or less are reported, averaged over the preceding 14 days. - In Green Level, restrictions would be further relaxed, though not removed entirely.
+Indoor dining is open at 33% and outdoor is 75% of capacity.
+Close contact businesses are allowed to operate at 33% capacity.
+Yellow Level will be reached when one of the following conditions are met for Bernalillo County when COVID test positivity rates reach 7.5% or less, averaged over the preceding 14-day period or when 10 cases per 100,000 or less are reported, averaged over the preceding 14 days or at least 35% of adults are fully vaccinated - In Green Level, restrictions would be further relaxed.
 Some events may be permitted.
-Close contact businesses would still remain closed.
-Green Level will be reached for Bernalillo County when COVID test positivity rates reach 5% or less, averaged over the preceding 14-day period and when 8 cases per 100,000 or less are reported, averaged over the preceding 14 days. - Each County will move through levels independently, and a County can advance or revert in level depending on the ongoing monitoring of the 2 gating criteria detailed above.
+Close contact businesses would be allowed to operate at 50% capacity indoor/outdoor.
+Green Level will be reached for Bernalillo County when two of the following conditions are met COVID test positivity rates reach 7.5% or less, averaged over the preceding 14-day period 10 cases per 100,000 or less are reported, averaged over the preceding 14 days or at least 35% of adults are fully vaccinated - In Turquoise Level, restrictions would be further relaxed, though not removed entirely.
+Close contact businesses would be allowed to operate at 75% capacity indoor/outdoor.
+Turquoise Level will be reached for Bernalillo County when COVID test positivity rates reach 7.5% or less, averaged over the preceding 28-day period and when 10 cases per 100,000 or less are reported, averaged over the preceding 28 days and at least 35% of adults are fully vaccinated. - Each County will move through levels independently, and a County can advance or revert in level depending on the ongoing monitoring of the 2 gating criteria detailed above.
 Additional gating criteria may be incorporated as vaccination levels or other factors dictate.
+The vaccination target percentage will increase to 40% on May 5th 2021 and increases 5% every 2 weeks until June 30 when the target becomes 60%.
+When the 60% fully vaccinated metric is achieved the state is expected to move away from the color framework at which time capacity restrictions will be lifted.
+Some COVID-safe practices (CSPs) will likely remain.
+Mask usage and social distancing requirements will comply with current public health order.

-Subject to certain limitations not listed here and dependent on compliance with (and in some areas certification in) COVID-safe practices, the following limitations apply in each phase of reopening.
+Subject to certain limitations not listed here and dependent on compliance with (and in some areas certification in) CSPs, the following limitations apply in each phase of reopening.